eclipse1482/nanoise/README.md

     Once installed, you can run NaNoise from any terminal at any location by simply typing: nanoise

-For now, all of the files are uploaded to this repository.
-Download them to a folder on your computer, open a terminal, navigate to the folder, and run "node index.js".
-Running the index.js file will start the program.
-You might need to install node.js and the following NPM packages: axios, prompts, and nanocurrency-web

 ## Usage

-1. If installed globally as described in the **Installation** section, nanoise can be run by typing "nanoise" into your terminal.
+1. If installed globally as described in the [Installation section](#installation), nanoise can be run by typing "nanoise" into your terminal.

 2. Mnemonic Phrase Prompt: At first startup, you will be prompted to add your mnemonic phrase.
 Currently it is only possible to import a 24 word nano mnemonic phrase.
 I will add additional options in the future.